Sam-Martin/Sam-Martin/content/post/2021-08-12-Sphinx-Extension-Page-Generation.md

 ### The `WritePages` class

 This is the class that is actually going to write our `.rst` files to disk so that Sphinx can discover them and render the rst into html/pdf/whatever.
-This needs to be seperate from our directive because it needs to run on the [`builder-inited`](https://www.sphinx-doc.org/en/master/extdev/appapi.html#event-builder-inited) event which we will subscribe to with `app.connect()` which does not provide the arguments required to instantiate our directive.
+This needs to be seperate from our directive because it needs to run on the [`builder-inited`](https://www.sphinx-doc.org/en/master/extdev/appapi.html#event-builder-inited) event which we will subscribe to with `app.connect()` and does not provide the arguments required to instantiate our directive.
 We also use it as the source of truth for our list of files.

 [autosummary does its own parsing of `.rst` files](https://github.com/sphinx-doc/sphinx/blob/1acdf4f8735d40b875161a94c1e0124aceb14217/sphinx/ext/autosummary/generate.py#L463) in order to pull in the list of files to create from its `.. autosummary::` directives inside `.rst` files.
-It does this, presumably, because it wants to create `.rst` files, which needs to be done before the `.rst` files are read by Sphinx, otherwise they won't get included in the final output, so if it waited until Sphinx had found all instances of its directives in the other `.rst` files it would be too late to write its own `.rst` files to be read by Sphinx.
+It does this, presumably, because it wants to create `.rst` files, which needs to be done before the `.rst` files are read by Sphinx, otherwise they won't get included in the final output.
+If it waited until Sphinx had found all instances of its directives in the other `.rst` files it would be too late to write its own `.rst` files to be read by Sphinx.

 This is well outside the scope of this tutorial, so we'll be using a simple list as a class property on `WritePages` as our source list of files to create.